Skip to content Skip to navigation menu

 Step 3

 Once the grout has dried, wipe down the tile surface with a clean soft cloth to remove any powdery residue.
-Then spray on a grout protector.
+Then spray on a grout sealer.
 This will prolong the lifetime of the grouting by protecting it from water, dirt, grease, etc.

 Finally you need to seal the edges of your new tiled floor.
-Place strips of masking tape around the edge of the floor and the base of the wall, then seal the joint between them using a suitable sealant.
+Place strips of masking tape around the edge of the floor and the base of the wall, then seal the joint between them using a suitable bathroom sealant.
 You can use a shaping tool to give the sealant a smooth finish and remove any excess.

 If possible, avoid using the floor for 24 hours after grouting and sealing.